C0rine/Mume/PROCESS.md

 **Thu 7 Jan 2016**
 - Completed DESIGN.md by making the advanced sketches in Photoshop.
 - I have made layouts and activities for two of the four activities to be made.
-- Instead of using a ListView I have decided to now use a GridView to display the searchresults.
+- Instead of using a `ListView` I have decided to now use a `GridView` to display the searchresults.
 This better facilitates the grid-like way I wanted to diplay the results anyway.

 #Day 5
 **Fri 8 Jan 2016**
+Today I completed making the layout for the other two activities.
+The edit-activity is still not fully complete yet though since I am not sure what functionalities will exactly be implemented here.
+I will first implement the Rijksmuseum API, the searchfunction and showing the searchresults before moving on to the editing.
+I have also implemented the share-intent and help-dialog.
+The UI is now mostly finished (at least for now), so I can really start focussing on the API implementation next week.

+I have refactored the code I had so far.
+I have added plenty comments and removed useless code.
+I have set some standards/conventions for myself for uniform code:
+- In the layout XML files all `views` and `viewgroups` will show the `id`-tag at the top so the `id`s will be easy to look up.
+- Format of the `id`: "name_viewtype" in lowercase (i.e. artimage_imageview)
+- I have also set a format for string resources: "name_viewtype_texttype" in lowecase (i.e. search_edittext_hint or share_button_text)